Mint-System/Odoo-Apps-HR/hr_holidays_working_time/test/TEST_INSTRUCTIONS.rst

 - Create a leave with type "Working Time with Max Hours"
 - Select a range of 5 days and confirm
-- Ensure that no attendances have been created.
+- Ensure that attendances with 7.6 hours have been created.

 Working time hours: